Kamogelo-Mothupi/AI_Expense_Tracker/README.md

 The intelligence of this application is split into two main pipelines:

 ### 1. The Classification Engine
-Instead of rigid "if-else" statements, I used [Insert Model, e.g., GPT-3.5 or a fine-tuned Scikit-Learn model] to handle messy transaction text.
+Instead of rigid "if-else" statements, I used GPT-3.5 to handle messy transaction text.
 This allows the app to understand that "AMZN MKTP" and "Amazon.com" belong to the same category.

 ### 2. The Personalized Advisory Logic
 The app feeds anonymized spending summaries into an LLM with a custom system prompt:
 > *"You are a certified financial planner.
-Analyze this user's monthly data of $4,000 income and $3,500 expenses.
+Analyze this user's monthly data of R4,000 income and R3,500 expenses.
 Identify the top 3 areas for optimization."*

 This ensures the advice isn't generic, but specific to the user's actual behavior.